Leading Individual in Commercial Litigation, Since 2005

 Majority of the Compensation Committee of a Major International Drilling Company

 Lead Counsel in representing the majority of the compensation committee, including the chairman of the audit committee, during an internal investigation into allegations of options backdating at a major international drilling company.
 Also represented the same directors in the class action filed in federal court in Houston, Texas involving the same allegations.
-The suit was quickly resolved on very satisfactory terms involving no out of pocket payment from our clients.
+The suit was quickly resolved on very satisfactory terms involving no out of pocket payment from clients.

 William A. Christian, et al. v.
 ICG Telecom Canada, Inc., et al.